-Nowadays the majority of SUV's are more road-focused, as motorists would spend only a fraction of their time actually using their SUVs off-road capability.
+Nowadays the majority of SUVs are more road-focused, as motorists would spend only a fraction of their time actually using their SUVs off-road capability.
 This means manufacturers are starting to combine the most popular elements of an SUV with that of a smaller car, birthing the 'Crossover' segment.
+Indeed, SUVs are now more common as a personal lease than a business lease.
 Due to how practical SUVs are, they are very popular among dog owners as there is plenty of room in the rear.
 Lots of SUVs are even available with optional pet packages which include transportation cages.

 Traditionally speaking - No. However, it would be reasonable to consider Crossovers as an expansion of the SUV segment, but they have now become the middle ground between a Hatchback and an SUV.
 You can learn more about what constitutes a Crossover by clicking here.